 \section{Conclusion}

 We introduce IG-RL, a reinforcement-learning trained method that leverages the flexible computational graphs of GCNs and their inductive capabilities~\cite{hamilton2017inductive} to obtain a single set of parameters applicable to the control of a variety of road networks.
-Experiments demonstrate that a training using small-synthetic networks is enough to learn generalizable patterns, which in turn enables zero-shot transfer to new road networks, as well as new traffic distributions and regimes.
-Experiments demonstrate that IG-RL outperforms MARL-IQL with deep neural networks, as well as both dynamic heuristic-based and fixed-time baselines.
-Further, generalizability over architectures, which emerges from a generalist IG-RL (G-IG-RL), helps further improve performance and generalization to new regimes of traffic.
+Experiments show that training using small-synthetic networks is enough to learn generalizable patterns, which in turn enables zero-shot transfer to new road networks, as well as new traffic distributions.
+Experiments also show that IG-RL outperforms MARL-IQL, as well as both dynamic heuristics and fixed-time baselines.
+Further, generalizability over architectures, which emerges from a generalist IG-RL (G-IG-RL), helps improve performance and generalization to new regimes of traffic.
 In addition, we showed that the flexibility of GCNs enables a flexible representation of the road network.
-Demand and structure can be represented and exploited in various ways, at their finest level of granularity, no matter the evolution of the number of entities and their respective locations in the road network.
+Demand and structure can be represented and exploited in various ways, at their finest level of granularity, no matter the evolution of the number of entities nor their respective locations in the road network.

 \paragraph{Future work}